If you have entered a structure with the intent to commit a crime, you can be accused of burglary, a crime with stiff legal penalties.

-Learn more about how Mr. Trumpler helps clients from Georgetown and all over the Austin, TX, area who face burglary charges...
+Learn more about how Mr. Trumpler helps clients from Georgetown, Round Rock, and all over the Austin, TX, area who face burglary charges.

 As criminal defense attorneys, we can do more than just get a person out of jail.
 We have legal answers that bail bondsmen don't have and can start laying the groundwork for a solid defense immediately.
+Do you live in Travis County, Williamson County, or nearby?
 Don't let a misstep early on make a case more difficult.
 Contact us to start fighting your loved one's charges today.

 Learn why calling an attorney is better than calling a bail bondsman.

 Have You Been Accused of Burglary?
 Attorney Jason Trumpler Offers Sound Legal Representation